Smartling/SmartlingHelp/_v2endpoints/glossary/get-terms-source-only.md

       type: string
       required: false
       description_markdown: |
-        Return only terms matching a string.
-Match is case-insensitive.
+        Return terms matching a string.
+Match is case-insensitive and non-strict.
+For example, `ternText=cold' will match `Cold Call`.
     - title: limit
       type: number
       required: false
       description_markdown: |
         Maximum number of results returned.
+Default for this call is `15`, maximum is `5000`.
     - title: offset
       type: number
       required: false